Buying real estate in Phnom Penh?

 Can $300k buy a 2-bedroom in Phnom Penh in 2026 in good areas?

-As of early 2026, yes, $300k (1.2 billion riel) can often buy a two-bedroom condo in good areas of Phnom Penh, though you may need to accept trade-offs like slightly older buildings in the most central locations or newer buildings in slightly less premium pockets.
+As of early 2026, yes, $300,000 (about 1.2 billion KHR) can buy a two-bedroom condo in several good areas of Phnom Penh, though you will need to be realistic about which specific blocks and buildings fit this budget.

 Which places become "accessible" at $300k in Phnom Penh as of 2026?